 If we follow this whole course throughout the day, we realize that not only what happens online needs to be followed, but what worries people emotionally and the actions they take on a daily basis.

-Think about your customer first, not her/his eCommerce journey only.
-Do not forget that the Customer Journey Map should include both digital behavior and emotional state.
+Last but not least, do not forget that the Customer Journey Map should include both digital behavior and emotional state.